bkees/JSP-Coding-Conventions/README.md

 IDE Configuration
 -----------------
-- Please use *Tabs*, not spaces.
+- Please use *Hard Tabs*, not spaces.
-- Each Tab width should represent a *4 space width*, but not transform into actual spaces.
+- Each Tab should be configured to a *4 space width*.